 - 2.11 Railways are a vital part of the country's transport infrastructure.
 Rail freight has traditionally been associated with the carriage of heavy, bulky materials such as minerals.
 It still does play a key role for transporting such goods; however in the last decade rail freight has participated significantly in the movement of consumer goods.
-In 2013/14, the rail network in Great Britain consisted of 15,753 km (9,788 miles) of route open to traffic and 2,550 stations.
-Approximately 9% of 'freight kilometres' in Great Britain are carried by rail 7, taking into account the amount of freight moved and the distance they travel, and the amount of freight moved by rail in 2013/14 was 23 billion net tonne kilometres.
-836% of freight moved was coal, the highest proportion for any commodity. - 2.12 The amount of freight moved has expanded by 75% since 1994/95.
-Total tonne kilometres are forecast to grow by 3% annually to 2043, the same rate as the growth seen in the mid-1990s.
-Rail freight delivers nearly all the coal for the nation's electricity generation and over a quarter of containerised food, clothes and white goods.
+In 2013/14, the rail network in Great Britain consisted of 15,753 km (9,788 miles) of route open to traffic and 2,550 stations.15 Approximately 9% of 'freight kilometres' in Great Britain are carried by rail16, taking into account the amount of freight moved and the distance they travel, the amount of freight moved by rail in 2013/14 was 23 billion net tonne kilometres.17 36% of freight moved was coal, the highest proportion for any commodity. - 2.12 The amount of freight moved has expanded by 75% since 1994/95.
+Total tonne kilometres are forecast to grow by 3% annually to 2043, the same rate as the growth seen in the mid-1990s.18 Rail freight delivers nearly all the coal for the nation's electricity generation and over a quarter of containerised food, clothes and white goods.
 Of the goods carried, import and export trade feature strongly but many are moved for internal consumption.
 Rail freight is therefore of strategic importance, it is already playing an increasingly significant role in logistics and, is an increasingly important driver of economic growth, particularly as it increases its market share of container traffic.
-The industry estimates that it contributes £1.5 billion per year to the UK's economy.
-Description of the UK's economy. - 2.13 Rail transport has a crucial role to play in delivering significant reductions in pollution and congestion.
-Tonne for tonne, rail freight produces 70% less CO2 than road freight, up to fifteen times lower NOx emissions and nearly 90% lower PM10
+The industry estimates that it contributes £1.5 billion per year to the UK's economy.19 - 2.13 Rail transport has a crucial role to play in delivering significant reductions in pollution and congestion.
+Tonne for tonne, rail freight produces 70% less CO2 than road freight, up to fifteen times lower NOx emissions and nearly 90% lower

-16 Office of Rail Regulation, Total Length of Route/Number of Passenger Stations, NN NPS 2014, Paragraph 2.28
+15 Office of Rail Regulation, Total Length of Route/Number of Passenger Stations, NN NPS 2014, Paragraph 2.28

-17 Source: DfT, Transport Statistics Great Britain 2012, Table TSGB0403, NN NPS 2014, Paragraph 2.28
+16 Source: DfT, Transport Statistics Great Britain 2012, Table TSGB0403, NN NPS 2014, Paragraph 2.28

-18 Office of Rail Regulation, Freight rail usage statistics, NN NPS 2014, Paragraph 2.28 emissions.21 It also has de-congestion benefits - depending on its load, each freight train can remove between 43 and 77 HGVs from the road.22
+17 Office of Rail Regulation, Freight rail usage statistics, NN NPS 2014, Paragraph 2.28

-19 Network Rail Freight Market Study (October 2013), NN NPS 2014, Paragraph 2.34
+18 Network Rail Freight Market Study (October 2013), NN NPS 2014, Paragraph 2.34

-20 Keeping the Lights on and the Traffic Moving", Rail Delivery Group, May 2014, NN NPS 2014, Paragraph 2.34
+19 Keeping the Lights on and the Traffic Moving", Rail Delivery Group, May 2014, NN NPS 2014, Paragraph 2.34